The SmarK Rant for WWE Royal Rumble 2013

 World title, Last Man Standing: Alberto Del Rio v.
 The Big Show

 Meanwhile, Dolph Ziggler chooses #1 in the Rumble, and Matt Striker angers AJ and gets chased off by Big E. He promises to unify the belts again at Wrestlemania, which is the first time anyone has brought up that possibility on TV.
 Hmm.
-(Well, just wait until the end of the year when they’d finally do it, on a throwaway PPV with another Cena v.
-Orton match.)

 And now, ROYAL RUMBLE PROMOS!
 Old school, baby.
 All this was lacking was stylized graphics on a green screen behind the participants.
 And why the hell weren’t they doing these on the RAWs leading up to the show?

 WWE tag titles: Kane & Daniel Bryan v.
 The Rhodes Scholars